percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 ## Goals

-1. Make DBaaS more Kubernetes native will make it a first-class citizen in the Kubernetes ecosystem.
+1. Make DBaaS Kubernetes native will make it a first-class citizen in the Kubernetes ecosystem.
 End users can use kubectl to work with PMM/DBaaS to edit/manage database clusters.
 2. Improve performance of PMM DBaaS via the native communication with Kubernetes.
 PMM will directly call k8s API endpoints and use client-go caches for large-scale deployments.
 3. Reduce the complexity of managing operator's installation/management.
 OLM will implement lifecycle management for operators and we can drop code that does the same for PMM.
 4. Provide generic specifications to create/edit/delete a database cluster.